David Blackburn (Royal Navy officer)

-Early life
+Early life and family

 Blackburn was born on 1 January 1753 at Newbury, Berkshire, England.
-He was eldest son of Rev. John Blackburn and his wife Elizabeth, née Martineau.
+He was eldest son of Rev. John Blackburn (d.1762) and his wife Elizabeth (née Martineau, b.1725).
 His family moved to Norwich after John's death in 1762.
+Also living at Norwich was his aunt, Dame Sarah Martineau (1725–1800) who wrote comforting letters to family members, including her sister-in-law and niece – David's mother and sister respectively – concerning her nephew's well-being and death.
+These letters are held at the State Library of New South Wales and the National Library of Australia.

 Career

 He joined the Royal Navy on 5 May 1779, serving as a midshipman in HMS Victory.
-He was serving as master of HMS Flora in the west Indies in 1785.
+He was serving as master of HMS Flora in the West Indies in 1785.